-If your organization is seeking co-sponsorship or help with publicizing your event, please submit your request by filling out the following form
+If your organization is seeking co-sponsorship or help with publicizing your event, email us at [email protected].

 April 8: Steven Salaita 11AM-1PM @ TESC